tushar-sharma/tushar-sharma.github.io/_posts/2013-03-28-binary-semaphore.md

 - - -

-Implemented binaray semaphore in Minix 3.
+Implemented binary semaphore in Minix 3.
 Minix 3 is a micro-kernel operating system.

 **About**